 Academic Program - Autumn in London

 The program will be from Aug.
 15-Nov.
-27, 2015.
+27, 2015 and from Aug.
+13-Nov.
+25, 2016.
 Exams will be given at the end of classes.
 The type of exam will be at the discretion of the professor teaching the course.
 Most of the courses will be offered for two or three academic credits.
 In addition to regularly scheduled classes, the program will include a number of distinguished guest speakers from the English Legal system and field trips to major English legal institutions such as the Old Bailey, the Inns of Court, and The Royal Courts of Justice.
 Students will be provided with numerous opportunities to make social and professional contacts with English barristers and solicitors.

 In addition to taking traditional courses, students have the opportunity to do an internship with British legal institutions and British barristers and solicitors.
 To be considered for the internship, you must submit a cover letter and resume to the Internship Director, Kandice Horsey.
 Please see Internships for more information.